 Tanya Fields - Executive Director

 She is a reputed and rising public speaker and educator.
+She has received the "Women Stop Hunger Award" from Sodexo's nonprofit, Stop Hunger in Paris, France as well as the Food Bank of NYC's 2017 "Can Do Award", presented to her by actress Joy Bryant.
 She has spoken, conducted workshops and participated on panels at Just Food Annual Conference, NOFA NY Winter Conference, Manhattanville College, Kingsboro College, Brooklyn Food Coalition, NEWSAWG and others.

-Contact Adam at adam (at) theblkprojek (dot) org
+Contact Naomi at Naomi (at) theblkprojek (dot) org

 Contact Shantrice at shantrice (at) theblkprojek (dot) org